June 11, 2019

 Sears Dover.

-Sears included this snippet in its description of the Dover:
+Sears included this snippet in its catalog description of the Dover:

 "There is a certain warmth and 'hominess' about a wooden house—a readiness to receive the stamp of its owner’s personality and an ability to adapt itself to its environment."

 This Sears Dover in Highland Park has definitely been "stamped" by its owners.
-A giant addition has been constructed behind the original house.
-The original square footage of the Dover was about 1300 square feet and the addition is over 1700 square feet.
-The good news is that the owners hired a skilled architect and you cannot see the addition from the front of the house.
+A large addition was constructed behind the original house.
+The original square footage of the Dover was about 1,300 square feet and the addition is over 1,700 square feet.
+The good news: the owners hired a skilled architect and the addition is completely hidden from the front elevation.

-You would never guess there was a 1700 square foot addition back there.
-Photo from Realtor site.
+You would never guess there was a 1,700 square foot addition back there.

 With that addition, almost every room on the first floor of the original house was repurposed.